 to: /home/vagrant/phpmyadmin

-Don't forget to add phpmyadmin.test
+Don't forget to add phpmyadmin.test to your hosts file as well:

 # Vagrant projects